bishoyhanyhalim/Budget_Buddy/README.md

+This Flask application defines routes and functions for user registration, login, budget management, PDF generation, and CRUD operations on budget data.

+It utilizes SQLAlchemy for database operations, Flask-Login for user session management, and WeasyPrint for PDF generation.

+Each route handles specific tasks such as rendering templates, processing form data, and interacting with the database based on user authentication status.

 How to use our app ?
-you can using on website in this link:
+You can using app on website By this link: https://probudgetbuddy.pythonanywhere.com/

-or
+OR

 Download files on your computer then to set up database your can follow this steps :

-in your project terminal , write "python3"
+in your project file terminal , write "python3"

 then write this commands:

-from app import app, dbe
+from app import app, db

 with app.app_context():
     db.create_all()

 then press Ctrl+D

 now you setup database